rishavgiri6/RishavTwitter/README.md

-A simple app modelled on the Twitter social networking platform built in Flask
+A modular clone modelled on the Twitter social networking platform built in Flask, Postgres and Python supporting all CRUD functionalities

 ### Stack